 It was a very nice evening.
 My husband and I decided to go to one of our favorite haunts for dinner.
-The restaurant was showcasing J Lohr Vineyards Falcon’s Perch Pinot Noir 2011.
+The restaurant was showcasing J Lohr Vineyards Falcon’s Perch Pinot Noir.
 I had heard of it but had not yet had a chance to give it a try.
 Selecting this wine to accompany our meal was a very good decision.

 J Lohr Vineyards and Winery is one of the few remaining estate-focused wineries of its size.
-This is partly due to the consistent involvement by the founding family and a passion for winemaking in the following generation.
+This is partly due to the consistent involvement of the founding family and a passion for winemaking in the following generation.

 This is what the winemaker has to say about J Lohr Vineyards Falcon’s Perch Pinot Noir 2011:

 “The 2011 Falcon’s Perch Pinot Noir is darker and denser than preceding vintages, owing to the cool growing conditions that year.
-Aromas of cherry preserves, violet and crème brulée lead to a rich, soft palate.
+Aromas of cherry preserves, violet, and crème brulée lead to a rich, soft palate.
 Acidity is clean and invites a wide range of food pairings.

 This wine pairs well with pan-seared Ahi tuna with sesame, smoked salmon on savory crackers, or a cheese plate with Humboldt Fog.”